runebaas/switzerlan-rules/rules/tournaments/apex-legends.md

 ### Tournament Platform

-The official tournament platform for this tournament is Battlefy.
-Please make sure that each member of your team has an account.
+Discord will be used as the tournament platform.

-The official tournament page will be shared via the main communication channel established in the main rulebook.
+More info will be shared via the main communication channel established in the main rulebook.

 ### Tournament Format